Lifelong Iowan and former local news anchor Lucas Casey has joined the SEH team as Business Development Manager in Des Moines, Iowa.

 At SEH, Casey will be working closely with clients and communities to identify sensible, sustainable projects to make Iowa a better place to live, work and play.

-“Lucas is well respected and extremely committed to the communities and clients we serve in Iowa,” said Heidi Peper, Midwest Sales Leader.
+“Lucas is well respected and extremely committed to the communities and clients we serve in Iowa,” said Tracy Ekola, SEH vice president, regional leader.
 “He will be instrumental in identifying opportunities to provide greater value to new and current SEH clients.”